Definition

 France – Nouvelle-Aquitaine BSV Signals Reduced Sensitivity to Flonicamide in Apple and Pear Surveillance

-French regional authorities reported laboratory-confirmed sensitivity shifts for flonicamide in apple and pear orchards in March 2026.
-This signals potential future efficacy loss and increased regulatory scrutiny, requiring manufacturers and growers to prioritize resistance management and biocontrol alternatives.
+French regional monitoring has identified laboratory-confirmed sensitivity shifts for the insecticide flonicamide in apple and pear orchards.
+This development signals potential future efficacy loss and heightened regulatory pressure, necessitating a shift toward resistance management and biocontrol alternatives.

 EFSA Develops B‑risk Biocides Web Application for Bee Risk Assessment